serodriguez68/rails-antipatterns/README.md

 * Methods provide flexibility: for a case of an amphibian vehicle, the top_speed and acceleration may change if the vehicle is currently on water or land.
 Methods provide the flexibility for such implementation.
 * Easiness of testing: it is more natural to test methods than constants and it is easier to stub methods than to stub constants.
 * We can raise helpful error messages through methods.

+### 1.4.3 Problem: You want to share behavior across different applications

+Imagine `Drivable` is something you would like to share among multiple applications.
+Well... copying and pasting the module is clearly a bad solution, so what should you do?

+#### Solution: Create a gem
+Do this ONLY if you really need to share the behavior on multiple apps.
+Otherwise, keep the code inside the app.

+It is commonly knowns as a good practice to __extract__ the gem from an app.
+This means that first you re-factor everything inside the app and make sure it works before moving it out to a gem.

+> Rails used to have a thing called _plugins_.
+This is now deprecated and gems (and gemified plugins) are now the way to go.

+Explanations on how to test and create a gem are outside the scope of this summary.